jamesbrandscience/jamesbrandscience.github.io/Covariation.md

 title: Co-variation supplementary materials
 ---

-## At the margins of vowel-space change: Leaders and laggers in the evolution of vocalic subsystems:\nSupplementary materials
+## At the margins of vowel-space change: Leaders and laggers in the evolution of vocalic subsystems:
+## Supplementary materials

 Below are links to the supplementary materials for Brand, Hay, Clark, Watson & Sóskuthy article.